Wei-Shao-Reg/GDR/README.md

 This is a C++ implementation of a Geodesic Density Regression (GDR) algorithm presented in the following research paper:

 Shao, W., Pan, Y., Durumeric, O.C., Reinhardt, J. M, Bayouth, J. E, Rusu, M., and Christensen, G.E. .
-"Geodesic Density Regression for Correcting 4DCT Pulmonary Respiratory Motion Artifacts" [[Accepted to Medical Image Analysis (MedIA)](https://arxiv.org/abs/2106.06853)]
+"Geodesic Density Regression for Correcting 4DCT Pulmonary Respiratory Motion Artifacts" [[Medical Image Analysis (MedIA)](https://doi.org/10.1016/j.media.2021.102140)]

 ### Introduction
 The GDR algorithm removes respiratory motion artifacts in 4DCT lung images by (1) using binary artifact masks to exclude artifact regions from the regression, and (2) accommodating image intensity change associated with breathing by using a tissue density deformation action.